AbigailMcP/CV/README.md

 For my degree, I focussed mainly on pure Mathematics, discovering a love for analytical, proof-based disciples.
 I excelled in subjects such as Complex Analysis, Logic and Maths by Computer - using **Matlab** to perform numerical analysis.

 My years as a tax adviser also played to my analytic strength - preparing me for life as a developer.
 For my most recent project, I was responsible for analysing and modelling the tax effect of mis-sold financial products for a large high-street bank.
 My calculations had to take into account complex tax structures, and needed to stand up to legal scrutiny, being reviewed by independent financial regulators.

-#### Keen mentor
-Ever since I was a child, I've known I love to learn.
-What I've discovered as I've grown is that I also love to help other learn.

-Whilst still an associate in my previous job, I was offered the opportunity to be a **people manager** to two recent graduates, a role normally reserved for managers and above.
-I enjoyed mentoring so much that I have actively sought out this role, most recently at Makers Academy.

 ## Projects